-Many have written numerous stories on how AI can perpetuate bias when it comes to gender, race and colour.
-In such articles, journalists cite research reports and analyse the impact of AI on society at large to bring up ethical concerns.
+Many have written numerous stories on how AI can perpetuate when it comes to gender, race and colour.
+In such articles, a journalist can cite research reports and analyse the impact of AI on society at large to bring up ethical concerns.

 Indeed, ethical issues related to AI is one area where mainstream media spends a lot of time and effort.
 Another issue closely tied to this is data privacy, and other topics like deepfakes, automation, autonomous systems, robots, and facial recognition, among others.